bcaro/wifilightV2-doc/docs/en_US/index.md

 You can help improve automatic creation by providing as much information as possible: the Json from the Tuya cloud, the changes made, the logs or any relevant remark.

-To get the Json from the Tuya cloud:
+To get the Tuya cloud Json:
+- in Tuya developer: Cloud develop> Development > subscribe to cloud project

+In the new window:

-- in Tuya IOT Platform: Cloud > Development > choose the project > Devices > Copy the device ID of the device
+- Cloud > Development > choose the project > devices > copy the device ID of the device to debug
 - Cloud > Api Explorer > (in the new window) Smart Home Management System > Device Control > Get Device Specification Attribute (the 2nd in the list without s to Attribute)
-- paste the device ID > Submit Request> Copy (right window link)
+- paste the device ID > Submit Request > Copy (right window link)

 [See specific documentation ](./tuya#tocAnchor-1-1)